mai-soup/docker-hy.github.io/docs/part-3/section-2.md

 We will use [GitHub Actions](https://github.com/features/actions) to build an image and push the image to Docker Hub, and then use a project called [Watchtower](https://containrrr.dev/watchtower/) to automatically pull and restart the new image in the target machine.

-As example, we will look repository [https://github.com/docker-hy/docker-hy.github.io](https://github.com/docker-hy/docker-hy.github.io), that is, the material of this course.
+As an example, we will look at the repository [https://github.com/docker-hy/docker-hy.github.io](https://github.com/docker-hy/docker-hy.github.io), that is, the material of this course.

 As was said [GitHub Actions](https://github.com/features/actions) is used to implement the first part of the deployment pipeline.
 The [documentation](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) gives the following overview: